 Bringing in some more plants

 This space was looking really nice, but I was dying to get some greenery in there.
 You can see bits of the greens in the previous photos.
-I love, love, love Pot Clips and have used them for a few projects before (hanging succulent planter, vertical outdoor garden, key rack).
+I love, love, love Pot Clips (affiliate link) and have used them for a few projects before (hanging succulent planter, vertical outdoor garden, key rack).

 Highly recommend.
 They are super sturdy and durable, and they help you maximize the sunniest spots in your yard or home by going vertical.
 I chose to use these for my herbs up along one of the second-story deck footers.
 Here’s a peek.
 Herbs are still looking kinda rough this early in the season outdoors.